Home

-There’s a lot of misinformation circulating online about how diminished value should be calculated.
+There’s a lot of misinformation about how diminished value should be calculated.
 There are no laws or regulations mandating the use of a particular formula, such as the 17c formula.
+Calculating diminished value cannot be accurately done with a single formula, as various factors can affect the amount of value lost.

 DVCHECK has over 25 years of vehicle valuation and insurance industry experience handling diminished value claims.
 We’re experts at calculating diminished value.

-If you meet the basic requirements outlined above, request a free estimate from DVCHECK.
-We will review your claim, do a preliminary diminished value calculation, and provide you with your estimated diminished value.
+We will review your claim, conduct a preliminary diminished value calculation, and provide you with your estimated diminished value.

 Follow these steps for a basic calculation of your diminished value:

-How Insurance Companies Use Formula 17c To Calculate Diminished Value and Undervalue Claims
+How Some Insurance Companies Use Formula 17c To Calculate Diminished Value and Undervalue Claims

 The most well-known diminished value formula is the 17c formula.
 Created by State Farm in the Georgia class action lawsuit, Mabry v State Farm, this formula is sometimes utilized by insurance companies to calculate diminished value and comes equipped with several flaws.